JianGoForIt/YellowFin_Pytorch/README.md

 **[2017.08.16] Replace numpy root solver with closed form solution using Vieta's substitution for cubic eqaution.
 It solves the stability issue of the numpy root solver.**

+***[2017.10.29] Major fixe for stability.
+We added eps to protect fractions in our code, as well as an adaptive clipping feature to properly deal with exploding gradient (manual clipping is still supported as described in the detailed instruction below).***

 ## Setup instructions for experiments
 Please clone the master branch and follow the instructions to run YellowFin on [ResNext](https://arxiv.org/abs/1611.05431) for CIFAR10 and [tied LSTM](https://arxiv.org/pdf/1611.01462.pdf) on Penn Treebank for language modeling.
 The models are adapted from [ResNext repo](https://github.com/kuangliu/pytorch-cifar) and [PyTorch example tied LSTM repo](https://github.com/pytorch/examples/tree/master/word_language_model) respectively.
 Thanks to the researchers for developing the models. **For more experiments on more convolutional and recurrent neural networks, please refer to our [Tensorflow implementation](https://github.com/JianGoForIt/YellowFin) of YellowFin**.